 The first business was ebooks.
-Jeet introduced me to self publishing on Amazon.
+He introduced me to self publishing on Amazon.
 Designing and writing were my only skills, so I wrote all the content and designed every book myself.
-Where Jeet helped me was with finding topics and niches to pursue.
+Where he helped me was with finding topics and niches to pursue.
 He helped me learn about keywords and marketing, two things that I had no clue about.

 The second business was mobile apps.
-Similarly to my first business, my only strength was design.
-Jeet taught me how to actually get downloads and monetize and make $50 fast every day.
+Similar to my first business, my only strength was design.
+He taught me how to actually get downloads and monetize and make $50 fast every day.
 To date I have launched over 100+ apps, gotten over 1 million+ downloads and even had a few apps rank on the top charts.